PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/130-glossary.md

 ### Permissioned Identity

-On Polymesh, all keys that participates in identity and asset related transactions (excluding [Session Keys](#session-keys)) must be linked to an on-chain [DID](/identity/) with a valid [CDD](#cdd-customer-due-diligence).
+On Polymesh, keys that participate in identity and asset related transactions (excluding [Session Keys](#session-keys)) must be linked to an on-chain [DID](/identity/).
 A node operator's DID must be granted an additional role making it a permissioned identity.
 Only keys linked to this identity will be allowed to be [Stash keys](#stash).

 ### Primary Key